-A disruptive concept, a new mode of action, #JamaisSansElles, the movement for the promotion of gender equality, is now unavoidable.
-In a very short time the hashtag that symbolizes it has become the most shared on Twitter in its category.
-Here’s a look at some of the highlights since its inception.
+With its disruptive concept and unique approach, the #JamaisSansElles movement for the promotion of gender equality is now unavoidable.
+Indeed, in a very short time the hashtag that symbolizes it has become the most shared on Twitter in its category.
+Here’s a look at some of the figures and highlights in its development.